Azure/apim-lab/apim-lab/7-security/security-7-1-jwt-validation.md

     }
     ```

-  - In the **Verify Signature** area use a 256-bit key that will also be used in the APIM policy.
+  - In the **Verify Signature** area use a 256-bit key that will also be used in the Azure API Management policy.
 We used `123412341234123412341234` as an example, which is a rather weak secret but serves the demo purpose.
   - Check **secret base64 encoded**.
   - Your configuration should be similar to this now: